-The Waterberg Trust is a U.K. charity that helps uplift the people in a corner of rural South Africa, supporting established educational, health, welfare and environmental projects on the Waterberg plateau.
+The Waterberg Trust is a U.K. charity that helps to uplift people in a corner of rural South Africa, supporting established educational, health, welfare and environmental projects on the Waterberg plateau.

-Previously known as the Waterberg Welfare Society Trust we have been supporting the Waterberg Welfare Society for many years, promoting the welfare of those infected with HIV/AIDS, their dependents and the dependents of those who have died of AIDS.
-We promote activities aimed at preventing the spread of HIV/AIDS.
+Previously known as the Waterberg Welfare Society Trust, we have been supporting the Waterberg Welfare Society for many years, helping those infected with HIV/AIDS and promoting activities aimed at preventing the spread of HIV/AIDS.

 TWT Trustee Profiles ~

 The Waterberg Trust in the UK is governed by a board of six trustees.

 - Mr Barry Burles – Chairman – has experience in project development and formulation of pharmaceutical products that enhance immune levels.
 He is involved in developing biotechnology across the breadth of food, agriculture, pharmaceuticals, medical devices, diagnostics, water and the environment.

 - Mrs Jane Whitbread – Founder of the Waterberg Welfare Society in 2000 and Chairman from 2000-2004, whilst resident in the Waterberg with her husband and four children.
 Jane returned to the UK in 2004 and set up TWT in 2006 in order to access funding streams not directly available to South Africa.

 - Mrs Wilhelmina Loudon-Barnaart – Once landowner in the Waterberg, now resident in Holland, she has been a trustee of TWT since its inception and was a board member of WWS.
 She has twenty-five years of experience in hospital nursing and has a particular interest in the welfare of vulnerable children.